monadius/vscode-hol-light/README.md

 1) **HOL Light: Set HOL Light Path**

     Opens a dialog where a path to HOL Light should be selected.
 This path is required for enabling autocompletion for items defined in the HOL Light `Help` directory.

+1) **HOL Light: Associate .ml Files with HOL Light**

+    Adds the `"*.ml": "hol-light-ocaml"` line to the `files.associations` option in the current workspace settings file.

 Note: Text which is sent to a HOL Light REPL is highlighted.
 The highlighting color can be specified with the configuration option `hol-light.highlightColor`.